 Aside from looking like a character straight out of The Muppets, my application was a cinch.
 Just paint the entirety of your brows with the little paintbrush and wait it out (20 minutes is recommended).
 To remove, you literally just peel it off.
 It turns to a rubbery consistency, so getting it all off in one go is quite easy.

-So yes, peel-off eyebrow tint works.
+So yes, as weird as it sounds, peel-off eyebrow tint works.